 If you’re using your mini fridge to store sensitive things, such as insulin, you’ll need to make sure you have a separate refrigerator to store it in while you defrost your mini fridge.

-Because a freezer’s temperature is so low that it freezes moisture, any moisture that seeps into your fridge (where the freezer container is stored in the top corner) will be frozen, and add frost onto the exterior of your freezer bin.
+Because a freezer’s temperature is so low, it freezes moisture, so any moisture that seeps into your fridge will be frozen, and add frost onto the exterior of your freezer bin.

 It’s not the best design.
-There’s a reason that your residential refrigerator has a separate fridge and freezer, divided by full layers of insulation.
+There’s a reason your residential refrigerator has a separate fridge and freezer, divided by insulation layers.

-Mini fridges freeze because of temperature settings, moisture buildup, and in many cases, a bad gasket.
-Gaskets are easy enough to replace, and play a more crucial role in your mini fridge than you might think.
+Mini fridges freeze up because of temperature settings, moisture buildup, and in many cases, a bad gasket.
+Gaskets are easy enough to replace and play a more crucial role in your mini fridge than you think.

 If there’s a bad seal, the air temperature will be off, forcing the compressor on, which will speed up the freezing process of all the moisture seeping into your mini fridge.
-It’s a conundrum, just pay attention to your gasket seal to prevent it.
+Therefore pay attention to your gasket seal to prevent it.

 How to Defrost a Mini Fridge: Step-by-Step

-Time to get to work.
-This is a quick and simple way that you can defrost your mini fridge without being too labor-intensive.
+This is a quick and straightforward way to defrost your mini fridge.

-One of the main reasons you want to defrost your mini fridge properly is to start with a quite literal clean slate, and clear out any bacteria in your fridge that’s been harbored by moisture buildup.
+One of the main reasons you want to defrost your mini fridge properly is to start with a literal clean slate and clear out any bacteria in your fridge harbored by moisture buildup.

-Your mini fridge is going to need some time to defrost properly, so do your best to get enough ice to stash your perishables in a cooler, or have another area in mind.
+Your mini fridge will need some time to defrost thoroughly, so do your best to get enough ice to stash the contents of your fridge in a cooler.

 2. Turn Off Your Fridge